In our previous article, we have written about how to Magento Luma Theme Download manually.

 - Log in to your SSH account using PuTTY.

 - If authentication is required,

-log in to your account in Magento.
-Then go to Magento Access Key page.
+- log in to your account in Magento.
+Then go to the Magento Access Key page.
 Create a new Access key if necessary, then use Public key as the username, Private key as the Password.
-Store your credentials if you want, but we recommend not storing.
+Store your credentials if you want, but we recommend not storing it.

-Now your luma theme should be back to normal.
+Now your Magento 2 Luma Theme Download should be back to normal.
 It’s as simple as that.

 So go ahead and try it yourself!
-Although you may want to download the Luma theme, we recommend that you just use upgrade command to restore the site back to its original theme.
+Although you may want to download the Magento Luma Theme, we recommend that you just use the upgrade command to restore the site back to its original theme.
 The latter seems a lot more convenient and fast than the former.

-So, do you have any more question regarding your Magento 2 default Luma theme?
+So, do you have any more questions regarding your Magento 2 Theme Luma?
 Let us know in the comment section below.

 Also, if you want to upgrade your default theme to a premium, rich-featured theme with a 5-star support team, you might want to take a look at the theme we spend months developing.